Questions related to the 1st assignment

 Q3

-I was wondering if you want us to buy both textbooks, and if so, do you have some sort of recommended readings/chapters for each book that relates to this course, or do you expect us to read both the entire books?
+I was wondering if you want us to buy both textbooks, and if so, do you have some sort of recommended readings/chapters for each book that relates to this course, or do you expect us to read the entire books?

 A3